Health Food Reviews

 Changing to Health Food – “Guaranteed Weight-Loss?”

 If you think changing to health food will immediately help you lose weight, you are mistaken.
 No matter what food you consume, you have to maintain a negative balance of intake to output.
 Basically, you need to eat fewer calories than the body needs each day.
 Cutting back 500 calories a day equals one pound lost each week.
 This is not a one-time change.
 As you lose weight, the body needs fewer calories and you’ll need to cut back again to continue losing.
+In health food reviews we’ve read, this reduction in calories is often missed and the dieter hits a plateau.

 Something to consider is protein.
 As part of your change to health food, you need to change out fatty proteins for lean proteins.
 Based on a study in the New England Journal of Medicine, “a modest increase in protein content and a modest reduction in the glycemic index led to an improvement…and maintenance of weight loss.”